 Stay in touch with product updates

-The product team is always hard at work on awesome new features.
-Public Canny status updates aren’t only to the benefit of customers.
-Customer facing roles, like sales, can benefit from staying in the loop with product.
+But, public changelog entries and status updates aren’t only for customers.
+Customer-facing roles, like sales, can also benefit from staying in the loop with product.

 With Canny, you can easily take a look at the company changelog to see what’s new in your product.

-TIP 2: The product team can also assign owners to Canny posts.
+Tip 2: The product team can also assign owners to Canny posts.
 That way, you know who to speak with if you have any additional questions.

 “People don’t think of Canny as a software tool, they think of it as their voice.
 It’s their primary channel to get eyes on a problem.
 It’s baked into the culture in a way that gives people a voice they didn’t have before.
 That’s the biggest impact Canny’s had.”